 Preparation

-Toss chicken with 3 tbsp of cornstarch and shake off excess.
+Toss the chicken pieces with 3 tbsp of cornstarch and shake off the excess.

-Heat 3 tbsp oil in a large nonstick skillet over medium-high heat.
+Heat 3 tbsp of oil in a large skillet over medium-high heat.

-Add the chicken and cook until browned and cooked through, about 8-10 minutes, flipping as needed.
+Add the chicken to the hot skillet in a single layer and stir fry until browned and cooked through, about 8-10 minutes, flipping as needed.

 Meanwhile, in a small bowlwhisk the orange juice, soy sauce, rice vinegar, honey, red pepper, and 1 tbsp cornstarch.

-Remove the chicken from the pan.
-Reduce the heat to medium and add the sesame oil, bok choy, and salt, cooking until browned, about 5-7 minutes.
+Remove the stir-fried chicken from the pan.
+Reduce the pan to medium heat and add the sesame oil, bok choy, and salt, cooking until browned, about 5-7 minutes.

 Remove the bok choy from the skillet and set aside with the cooked chicken.